 Overview

-The word ‘Affectionate’ (Adjective) describes someone who shows love, care, or fondness toward others.
-It emphasizes warmth, kindness, and emotional closeness.
+The word ‘Affectionate’ is an adjective that describes someone who shows love, care, or fondness toward others.
+It highlights warmth, kindness, and emotional closeness in both everyday interactions and more formal descriptions.
 In this guide, you will explore the meaning, definition, examples, synonyms, antonyms, etymology, and FAQs to understand the word fully.

 Affectionate Explained in Depth